hernon33/allstate-severity-api/README.md

 ---

+## Experiment Tracking

+Model experiments were tracked using MLflow.
+A summary of all runs, including model types, hyperparameters, and evaluation metrics, is available in `mlflow_run_summary.csv`.

 ## Key Findings

 - **cat80** is the single most predictive feature by a significant margin — SHAP analysis shows it cleanly partitions claims into one lower-risk group and three higher-risk groups